amgraff14/SI507-HW6/README.md

 * **Check out the file `jquerylib_submit_example.html`.
 This is an example of code that uses a package called `jQuery` (and this will need you to have an internet connection to run it properly, although the other file does not).
 Check out resources above for more on jQuery!**

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**
+Lines 8-13 identify the attributes of what is considered an error and what is considered to be good.
+Within this, the style chosen for an error is red and for a good response it is blue.

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**
+The line is helping the program identify the text that is input into the text input box.
+Using regex helps the program identify specific characters, and leave out unwanted characters.
+This, specifically, is identifying any non alphabetical characters, either upper or lowercase.

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**
+The use of curly-brackets is different -- they are used for both the if and else statement (which can be frustrating if you forget!).
+Also, after the if or else statement, parentheses are necessary for whatever statement you want to put in there.

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**
+This refers to the speed at which the text should fade from view.

 * **What do you think is going on with the following code at the beginning of the program?
 Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:**
+This is first selecting the entire document ($(document)), and, according to the documentation, gets the webpage ready to be manipulated in javascript (.ready()).
+The function in .ready() is then creating the input text box.
+This is done by first selecting the form element ($("form")) and (according to documentation) the .submit(function(event) is intended to initialize the submission of text in this form element.

 ```js
 $(document).ready(function(){